-Cajun is a form of food developed by Cajun-Acadians exiled to Acadia to Louisiana in the 18th century.
-They included West African, French, and Spanish cooking techniques into their traditional culinary.
+Cajun food is a form of food developed by Cajun-Acadians exiled to Acadia to Louisiana in the 18th century.
+They included West African, French, and Spanish cooking techniques in their traditional cuisine.

 Cajun cuisine is often described as a “rustic food’, which means it is made from local ingredients, and the preparation is relatively easy.

 A traditional Cajun meal is typically an all-three-pot meal that includes one pot for the main dish and the other for cooked rice, specially prepared sausages or seafood dishes, and the final one containing the plentiful vegetables or available.
 Crawfish, shrimp, and sausage are all staple meats in a wide range of meals.

 The tasty vegetables of the green bell pepper ( piment doux) and onion and celery are referred to as “the three” in the hands of Cajun chefs of Cajun or Louisiana Creole cuisines.